Vehicle management

 Just like temperature control in the storage area – temperature control in vehicles needs to be validated.
 This is to prove that the materials can be held at the required temperature consistently throughout the delivery.

-We covered validation of temperature-controlled areas in Material Storage Controls.
+The validation of temperature-controlled areas can be found in Material Storage Controls.

 Procedures